All the Young

 They released their debut album Welcome Home in April 2012, which they recorded with Garth Richardson at his farm studios in Vancouver, British Columbia, Canada.
 The album was mixed by Rich Costey.
 It debuted at number 41 on the UK Albums Chart, peaking at number 32 during the midweek chart update, and birthed singles "The First Time" which was single of the week on Radio X on five separate occasions, "Welcome Home", "Quiet Night In", "The Horizon" and "Another Miracle".

 "Quiet Night In" and "The Horizon" were both featured as Zane Lowe's hottest record in the world on BBC Radio 1.
 Fearne Cotton also used "The Horizon" on her DIY DJ feature where a fan chooses a band and discusses them live on air.

 The album was also named on XFM's 'Best Albums of 2012' list.

-On 25 July 2013, the band announced via their social media channels that drummer Will Heaney had left due to personal reasons.
+On 25 July 2013, the band announced via their social media channels that drummer Will Heaney had left for personal reasons.
 Guitarist David Cartwright left shortly after.

 In December 2013, All the Young announced the single "You & I", released exclusively for the Manchester United documentary film The Class of '92.